TimZaleski/workbook/src/reflections/wk1/quiz1.md

 **3.** What is the `\<html>\</html>` tag in a document?
 <!-- enter you answer in the space below -->
 ```
+This tag indicates the beginning and the end of an HTML5 document.
 ```

 **4.** What does `HTML` stand for?
 <!-- enter you answer in the space below -->
 ```
+HTML stands for Hypertext Markup Language.
 ```

 **5.** What Does `CSS` stand for?
 <!-- enter you answer in the space below -->
 ```
+CSS stands for Cascading Style Sheet.
 ```

 **6.** What are the three components that makeup a `CSS` rule? <br> Example: